psdaphadar/SpectrumAnalyzer_THD/README.md

 ﻿# Low-Cost Spectrum Analyzer cum THD Meter Using ATmega328P

+This non-commercial educational project demonstrates a low-cost spectrum analyzer and total harmonic distortion (THD) meter built around an ATmega328P microcontroller.
+It performs real-time FFT, harmonic detection, and THD calculation on a small OLED display, providing a practical and affordable tool for educational use.

 ## Overview
 This project presents a **low-cost, standalone spectrum analyzer and THD meter** built using an **ATmega328P microcontroller**.
 It performs **real-time FFT-based spectrum visualization, harmonic identification up to the 9th order, and THD measurement**, all on a compact OLED display.